maceoutliner/django-fiction-outlines/docs/tutorial.rst

    * Character: The journey and change within a character for better or worse.
    * Event: An external event that must be dealt with.

-This is author `Mary Robinette Kowal's`_ version of Orson Scott Card's orgiinal `M.I.C.E. quotient`_, and I think her version is easier to follow.
+This is author `Mary Robinette Kowal's`_ [#kowal_disclaimer]_ version of Orson Scott Card's orgiinal `M.I.C.E. quotient`_, and I think her version is easier to follow.

 .. _Mary Robinette Kowal's: http://www.writingexcuses.com/tag/mace-quotient/

 .. _M.I.C.E. quotient: http://www.writersdigest.com/writing-articles/by-writing-goal/write-first-chapter-get-started/4-story-structures-that-dominate-novels

+.. [#kowal_disclaimer] This project is neither associated with, nor endorsed by, Mary Robinette Kowal or Orson Scott Card.

 .. _nesting: